grhw/RoWindy/README.md

 - Optional border colors for categorized people

 ## Requirements
-- until some time in the future, this actually relies on BTR.
+- until some time in the future, this actually relies on BTRoblox. (specifically on getting server data)